-Our review of the best available scientific and commercial information indicates that the sand dune phacelia meets the definition of a threatened species.
-Therefore, we propose to list the sand dune phacelia as a threatened species in accordance with sections 3(20) and 4(a)(1) of the Act.
+Our review of the best available scientific and commercial information indicates that the sand dune phacelia meets the Act's definition of a threatened species.
+Therefore, we are listing the sand dune phacelia as a threatened species in accordance with sections 3(20) and 4(a)(1) of the Act.